Mohamed201996/Netflix_Movies-2011-2020/README.md

 # Analysing_Netflix_Movies-2011-2020

-* Wee will discover if Netflix’s movies are getting shorter over time or not
+* We will discover if Netflix’s movies are getting shorter over time or not

 * which guest stars appear in the most popular episode of "The Office", using everything from lists and loops to pandas and matplotlib.